Axia-Tech/AXIA-wiki/docs/learn/learn-consensus.md

 A way to alleviate this is to implement pool formation on-chain and allow token holders to vote [with their stake] for validators to represent them.

-AXIACoin uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
+AXIA uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
 It is designed with the roles of **validators** and **nominators**, to maximize chain security.
 Actors who are interested in maintaining the network can run a validator node.

-Validators assume the role of producing new blocks in [BABE](learn-consensus.md/#babe), validating parachain blocks, and guaranteeing finality.
+Validators assume the role of producing new blocks in [BABE](learn-consensus.md/#babe), validating allychain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with their stake.
 Nominators can approve candidates that they trust and back them with their tokens.

 ## Probabilistic vs. Provable Finality